marcelpoelstra/influxdb-fetcher-egym/README.md

 # influxdb-fetcher-egym
-Script to fetch e-gym (www.egym.de) data and put it into influxdb
+Script to fetch e-Gym (www.egym.de) data and put it into influxdb

 This project is forked from the apparently dormant project bitstacker/influxdb-fetcher-egym